Lewis and Clark grad Briann January takes a final trip to Indiana, where she became a star

 “To have us back together and feel that joy again was amazing.
 And the fans came out to show their support.
 It was great.
 I’m glad I was able to have the time to make it back there for it.”

-January, who is retiring after the season, returned to Bankers Life Fieldhouse Tuesday to play her final game where her 14-year WNBA career began when the Storm (13-8) take on Indiana (5-17).
+January, the Lewis and Clark High alum who is retiring after the season, returned to Bankers Life Fieldhouse Tuesday to play her final game where her 14-year WNBA career began when the Storm faced Indiana and former Central Valley standout Lexie Hull.

 During a pregame ceremony, the Fever planned to honor January, who spent nine seasons (2009-17) in Indiana, as well as Storm star Sue Bird, who has been feted and celebrated during a farewell tour that began 2½ weeks ago.